-6.26.2.
+6.28.2.
 Contents of E2fsprogs

-Installed programs: badblocks, chattr, compile\et, debugfs, dumpe2fs, e2fsck, e2image, e2label, e2undo, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk\cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, resize2fs, and tune2fs ss, /usr/share/et, /usr/share/ss badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile\et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com\err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext 2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo log for an ext2/ext3/ext4 filesystem found on a device.
-This can be used to undo a failed operation by an e2fsprogs program.
+Installed programs: badblocks, chattr, compile_et, debugfs, dumpe2fs,e2freefrag, e2fsck, e2image, e2label, e2undo, e4defrag, filefrag, fsck.ext2, fsck.ext3, fsck.ext4, fsck.ext4dev, logsave, lsattr, mk_cmds, mke2fs, mkfs.ext2, mkfs.ext3, mkfs.ext4, mkfs.ext4dev, mklost+found, resize2fs, and tune2fs usr/share/ss badblocks Searches a device (usually a disk partition) for bad blocks chattr Changes the attributes of files on an ext2 file system; it also changes ext3 file systems, the journaling version of ext2 file systems compile_et An error table compiler; it converts a table of error-code names and messages into a C source file suitable for use with the com err library debugfs A file system debugger; it can be used to examine and change the state of an ext2 file system dumpe2fs Prints the super block and blocks group information for the file system present on a given device e2freefrag Reports free space fragmentation information e2fsck Is used to check, and optionally repair ext2 file systems and ext3 file systems e2image Is used to save critical ext 2 file system data to a file e2label Displays or changes the file system label on the ext2 file system present on a given device e2undo Replays the undo log undo log for an ext2/ext3/ext4 filesystem found on a device [This can be used to undo a failed operation by an e2fsprogs program.]